adamefrazer/learning/README.md

 # 100daysofcode

+Day 19: (Nov 27th): got through chapter 2 of Eloquent JavaScript with Tom's help.
+He helped me figure out the loop insinde a loop problem (#3).
+Just got back from Hawaii yesterday and didn't do any coding over the Thanksgiving break.
+I did listen to CodeNewbie podcasts and read a tad of Eloquent JavaScript chapter 3.
+It was all review but I'm sure once I get to the exercises they will be tough!

 Day 15: (Nov 15th): worked through first 2 exercises in chapter 2 of Eloquent JavaScript.
 Solved them on my one without much help or peeking at solution.
 Pretty proud of myself!
 Although I had solved them some months ago, I didn't remember how to do it.
 The next one looks tough and I really don't remember how to do it but I'm going to conquer it tomorrow.
 I need to stay Rhino focused on this book.
 I want to complete it!

 Day 14: (November 14th): Another beginning of 100 Days of Code.
 I'm into 14 days now!
 Although, my new personal rules is even if I miss a day I am not restarting the count.
 I am 14 work days in now.
 I have been working on a portfolio site, my Rule 35 site (it is currently spaghetti code), Learn Enough Command Line to be dangerous and getting back into JavaScript.
 I am going to go through the Eloquent JavaScript book.
 Today and yesterday I began the first couple chapters.
 Today I got through Chapter 1 the types chapter.
 I tried to go through this book before and got stumped at the end of chapter 2.
 I will attempt again with a different spin, 'there is no try, there is only do'.
 I am going to do it.